All Products

 Make sure that the version of the MSE Java agent is 3.2.3 or later.
 Otherwise, your business may be adversely affected.

-1. On the Microservice Governance tab, activate Microservices Governance Professional Edition.
+1. On the Microservices Governance tab, activate Microservices Governance Professional Edition.

-2. Enable Microservices Governance for microservice applications in the ACK cluster.
+2. Enable Microservices Governance for microservice applications in the Container Service for Kubernetes (ACK) cluster.
 You can select an appropriate method based on your business requirements.
-For more information, see Enable Microservices Governance for microservice applications in an ACK cluster.
+For more information, see Enable Microservices Governance for Java microservice applications in an ACK or ACS cluster.

 Create an MSE cloud-native gateway